CriticalHD/WP-checkers/README.md

 ## Latest Update

 - Fixed Log not downloading to downloads
-- Added several log details (HWID, MODEL, SERIAL, CHROMEOSVER,TPMKERNVER.
+- Added several log details (HWID, MODEL, SERIAL, CHROMEOSVER, TPMKERNVER.
 And more)
 - Added more details to the script itself
 - Went through 17 revisions